 - Support care coordination by providing medical documentation back to the VAMC in a timely manner

-- Standardize processes by providing national contract administration and oversight from the VHA Office of Community Care, and integrating into Non-VA Care Coordination processes
+- Standardize processes by providing national contract administration and oversight from the VHA Office of Community Care, and integrating into the Community Care Coordination processes

 - Support reimbursement as appointment information provided by the contractor allows for review of third party payer precertification